 Administration.
-The Plan is administered by our board of directors, which may delegate its authority to a committee.
-The Company anticipates that the compensation committee of its board of directors will administer the Plan, except that its board of directors will administer the plan with respect to awards granted to its independent directors.
+The Plan is administered by the Board of Directors of the Company, which may delegate its authority to a committee.
+The Compensation Committee administers the Plan, except that the Board of Directors administers the Plan with respect to awards granted to the Company's independent directors.
 The plan administrator will determine eligibility, the types and sizes of awards, the price and timing of awards and the acceleration or waiver of any vesting restriction, provided that the plan administrator will not have the authority to accelerate vesting or waive the forfeiture of any performance-based awards.

 Eligibility.
-The Company's employees, consultants and directors and those of its subsidiaries are eligible to be granted awards, except that only employees of the Company and its qualifying corporate subsidiaries are eligible to be granted options that are intended to qualify as "incentive stock options" under Section 422 of the Code.
+The Company's employees, consultants and directors and those of its subsidiaries are eligible to be granted awards, except that only employees of the Company and its qualifying corporate subsidiaries are eligible to be granted options that are intended to qualify as "incentive share options" under Section 422 of the U.S. Internal Revenue Code of 1986, as amended (the "Code").